-(1) In addition to filing the instructions, an attorney or party shall send instructions to jury.instructions.JD24@ojd.state.or.us in Microsoft Word format and in jury-ready form that excludes reference to citations or instruction numbers.
+- 1) In addition to filing the instructions, an attorney or party shall send instructions to jury.instructions.JD24@ojd.state.or.us in Microsoft Word format and in jury-ready form that excludes reference to citations or instruction numbers. - 2) Draft written instructions shall be submitted to the court 48 hours prior to the start of trial. - 3) Nothing in this rule prevents the parties from requesting additional or modified instructions at the trial as required by the facts or law.